How to build a successful home-based travel agency: Interview 2

 Honeymoons are awesome because they start a lifetime of travel together.
 For most of my clients, if I do their honeymoon and they want to go to Europe the next year, they still come to me.
 They don’t drop off.
 And I’m now doing trips for them with their kids.
 Multi-generational travel is huge, and the Caribbean is a great spot for that.
 Not many people can take the entire family to Europe, but they can all go to the Caribbean so it still works out well for my specialization.

 7. What do you do to close the sale?

-Usually its pretty easy if you’ve listened and pre-qualified the client during your sales process.
+Usually, it’s pretty easy if you’ve listened to and pre-qualified the client during your sales process.
 When someone has a request, I come up with options based on our initial discussion; we discuss further and find out what’s the best fit for them.
-I say things like, “I can book for this for you, and the deposit would be X.” Don’t be afraid to give that little push to get it booked.
-Also, if someone has not responded, then I do follow-up as well.
+I say things like, “I can book this for you, and the deposit would be X.” Don’t be afraid to give that little push to get it booked.
+Also, if someone has not responded, then I do follow up as well.